jtrrll/snekcheck/README.md

    ```
    <!-- markdownlint-enable MD013 -->

-- To limit directory traversal, specify a depth limit.
+- To limit directory traversal, specify the `--depth` flag and a depth limit.
 This can be useful for only checking top-level names or
 for improving performance on large file systems.